awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pipes-pipe-deadletterconfig.md

 ## Properties<a name="aws-properties-pipes-pipe-deadletterconfig-properties"></a>

 `Arn`  <a name="cfn-pipes-pipe-deadletterconfig-arn"></a>
-The ARN of the Amazon SQS queue specified as the target for the dead\-letter queue\.
+The ARN of the specified target for the dead\-letter queue\.
+For Amazon Kinesis stream and Amazon DynamoDB stream sources, specify either an Amazon SNS topic or Amazon SQS queue ARN\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)